Student Guide

 Update your information in the student register

-After you have received your Finnish personal identity code and registered your Finnish address, remember to update them also in the Aalto student register.
+After you have received your Finnish personal identity code and registered your Finnish address, remember to update them in Aalto's student register Sisu.
+It is important that you keep this information up-to-date, as it is not automatically updated.

 You can update your Finnish address in Sisu yourself.
 Instructions for this can be found in Sisu Help.